Have you ever come across the words “Message Truncated” or “Message Clipped” or “View Entire Message”, at the end of an email you received in Gmail?

 - Add a “View in Browser” link at the top of your email.
 Gmail cannot control the Web version of an email so your subscriber will be able to view the entire email.

-- Try to revamp your design with most of the content built using single cell rather than multiple cells.
-Mostly nested tables increase the line of code so if we can avoid more cells per row (or more columns per row), it will help reducing line of code and thus weight of HTML.
+- Try to revamp your design by building the majority of your content with a single cell rather than multiple cells.
+Mostly nested tables increase the line of code so if you can avoid more cells per row (or more columns per row), it will help to reduce the line of code and thus the weight of HTML.

-- Try using padding for gutters instead of using <td> tags that will help reducing the weight by some amount, provided content is less.
+- Try using padding for gutters instead of using <td> tags.
+That will help to reduce the weight by some amount, provided content is less.

 - Use lesser content, keep it short and meaningful.

-The bottom line to prevent Gmail clipping is to create succinct emails with relevant content that resonates the best with your target audience or subscribers and does not occupy unnecessary email space.
+The bottom line to prevent Gmail clipping?
+Create succinct emails with relevant content that resonates the best with your target audience or subscribers and does not occupy unnecessary email space.